Charles Granville Bruce: Career

-He had perpetual good humour, enthusiasm, and love of alcohol, coupled with competence and shrewdness.
-He was a superb raconteur, and a fount of bawdy stories.
-Younghusband described him as "an extraordinary mixture of man and boy..... you never know which of them you are talking to".

 Between 1923 and 1925 Bruce was president of the Alpine Club.
 Because of his experience in the Himalaya he was appointed leader of the 1922 British Mount Everest Expedition, the first attempt to summit Everest.
 He was skilful in bridging the cultural divide between Sahib and Sherpa, and had long advocated training Indians in mountain techniques, with a view to forming a body of porters and guides like those in the European Alps.
 He called his men porters rather than coolies.
 He was particularly liked by the local peoples, and for the 1922 expedition collected a cohort of local men, and enthused them with an esprit de corps.
 He later christened an elite group of high altitude porters the "Tigers".
 He was universally admired by the expedition team; George Mallory in particular, liked and trusted him.
 Bruce was wary of oxygen apparatus, nevertheless, George Finch and Geoffrey Bruce (Charles's cousin) used oxygen to set a new altitude record of 27,300 feet on Everest, via the North Col.

 Bruce was appointed leader of the next effort to summit Everest, the 1924 British Mount Everest expedition.
 Several stories of him survive the trip.
 On the trek to Tibet, two of his muleteers got drunk and bit a local Tibetan woman.
 As punishment he fined them, and made them carry the 36 kg "treasury" (double the normal load carried) on a three-day march.
 Arthur Hinks, the rather mean-spirited secretary of the expedition committee seated in London, was exasperated by the official correspondence reaching London from the Himalayas.

 Captain Noel will be arriving in Darjeeling with a box forty foot long and I am currently scouring the country for an adequate mule.

 Please note that I am doing my best for this expedition.
 I have interviewed the Viceroy, I have preached to Boy Scouts, and I have emptied the poes in a Dak Bungalow.
 This is the meaning of the term General.
 They are cheap at home, they are more expensive out here.
 Hurry up with that thousand [pounds] please.

 Bruce contracted malaria while tiger shooting in India before the expedition, and had to be stretchered out of Tibet.
 Edward Felix Norton took on leadership, and would set a new height record of 8570 m on the mountain, less than 280 m below the summit.
 Two days later Mallory and Andrew Irvine disappeared on their summit attempt, and it is still argued that they may have succeeded in completing Bruce's goal of having an expedition member reach the summit.

 Bruce did not return to Everest.
 Between 1931 and 1936 he was Honorary Colonel of the 5th Royal Gurkha Rifles of the Indian Army.
 He died of a stroke in 1939.